SCIENTIFIC COLLECTIVE and ARTIFICIAL INTELLIGENCE

 One of the most striking examples of a fruitful collaboration, originating from a chance encounter in front of a photocopy machine, is that of Katalin Karikó and Drew Weissman (Karikó, 2023).
 After this chance meeting they started working together; their work was one of the foundations of the Covid vaccines and was recognized by the award of the 2023 Nobel Prize in Physiology or Medicine.

-A short-term, career-promoting incentive for collective intelligence could be provided by rewarding the public sharing of ideas about the control and use of AI in science with a one-to-one video session with a potential mentor or collaborator.
+A career-promoting incentive for collective intelligence could be provided by rewarding the public sharing of ideas about AI in science with a one-to-one video session with a potential mentor or collaborator.

 Advantages